 Through the process of amparo the human rights recognized by Mexico pretend to be real, practical and effective.

-The amparo’s objective is to make real, practical and effective the human rights recognized by the Mexican justice, restoring one or more natural and/or legal persons, as a complainer or complainers, in the full enjoyment of the violated right, by restabilising the situation as it was before the violation, or by forcing the executive, legislative or judicial authority to respect the right and comply with what it demands, when, by a negative act or an omission, is affecting it.
+The amparo’s objective is to make real, practical and effective the human rights recognized by the Mexican justice, restoring one or more natural and/or legal persons, as a claimant or claimants, in the full enjoyment of the violated right, by restabilising the situation as it was before the violation, or by forcing the executive, legislative or judicial authority to respect the right and comply with what it demands, when, by a negative act or an omission, is affecting it.

 Following certain rules, in practical terms any natural or legal person can ask for an amparo against any authority’s act that violate one or more human rights recognized in Mexico.